-- 27. The 2017 Concussion in Sport Group (CISG) considered whether certain populations (children, adolescents, and elite athletes) should have SRCs managed differently. - 28.
+- 27. The 2022 Concussion in Sport Group (CISG) considered whether certain populations (children, adolescents, and elite athletes) should have SRCs managed differently. - 28.
 It was determined that all Participants, regardless of competition level, should be managed using the same SRC management principles. - 29.
 Adolescents (13 to 18 years old) and children (5 to 12 years old) should be managed differently.
 SRC symptoms in children persist for up to four weeks.
-More research was recommended for how these groups should be managed differently, but the CISG recommended that children and adolescents should first follow a Return to School strategy before they take part in a Return to Sport strategy.
-A Return to School strategy is described below.
+More research was recommended for how these groups should be managed differently, but the CISG recommended that children and adolescents should first follow a Return to Learn strategy before they take part in a Return to Sport strategy.
+A Return to Learn strategy is described below.

-Table 2 - Return to School Strategy
+Table 2 - Return to Learn

-Stage Aim Activity Stage Goal 1 Daily activities at home that do not give the child symptoms Typical activities of the child during the day as long as they do not increase symptoms (e.g., reading, texting, screen time).
-Start with 5-15 min at a time and gradually build up Gradual return to typical activities 2 School activities Homework, reading or other cognitive activities outside of the classroom Increase tolerance to cognitive work 3 Return to school part-time Gradual introduction of schoolwork.
-May need to start with a partial school day or with increased breaks during the day Increase academic activities 4 Return to school full time Gradually progress school activities until a full day can be tolerated Return to full academic activities and catch up on missed work
+Step Mental Activity Activity at Each Step Goal 1 Daily activities that do not result in more than a mild exacerbation of symptoms related to the current concussion Typical activities during the day (eg. reading) while minimizing screen time.
+Start with 5-15 min at a time and increase gradually.
+Gradual return to typical activities 2 School activities Homework, reading or other cognitive activities outside of the classroom Increase tolerance to cognitive work 3 Return to school part-time Gradual introduction of schoolwork.
+May need to start with a partial school day or with increased breaks during the day Increase academic activities 4 Return to school full time Gradually progress school activities until a full day can be tolerated without more than mild symptom exacerbation.
+Return to full academic activities and catch up on missed work